All the places where you can use the extension

 NexoPad does not live in a single panel: each surface solves a different need.

-The extension is spread across several views.
-Understanding what each one is for saves time, because you do not need to open the full notebook for small actions or depend on the popup for deeper tasks.
+The extension is split across several views.
+Understanding what each one is for saves time, because you do not need to open the full notebook for small actions or depend on the popup for deeper work.

-These are the active surfaces in the current version of the extension.
+These are the active surfaces in the current version of the extension and how it makes sense to split work between them.

 Main surfaces